UsmonovaZulfiya/Meraki_JSE/README.md

 1. Complete the adoption application form, providing necessary details as requested.
 1. Submit the application.
 ### Contacting Shelters/Organizations:
-1. Use provided contact information or buttons to get in touch with the shelter/rescue organization.
+1. Use provided contact information to get in touch with the shelter/rescue organization.
 1. Communicate inquiries or express interest in a specific pet.
 ## 4. User Profile Management
 ### Saving Favorites: